broofa/pek/README.md

 Listen for changes to model state.

-* `callback` - Function to call any time the target object *or any of it's subordinate objects* changes state.
+* `callback` - Function to call any time the target object *or any of it's subordinate objects* change state.
 This function takes the following arguments:
   * `state` - An *immutable* copy of the object state.
 Attempting to modify
 * Returns unsubscriber `Function`.